 TAHD occurs in Roosevelt and Rocky Mountain elk of all ages and both sexes but has not been confirmed in other wildlife.
 Lameness and abnormal hooves in elk, deer, and other animals can be caused by a variety of diseases or injuries, so examination by specially trained veterinarians and laboratory tests are needed to diagnose TAHD.
 Cattle, sheep, and goats can have similar diseases, called digital dermatitis, that are also caused by Treponeme bacteria.
 We do not currently know if the diseases can be shared between livestock and elk.
 As a general practice, separation of wild and domestic animals is prudent as a preventative measure to reduce the risk of any disease spread.
 There is no evidence of humans contracting the disease.
 Humans are susceptible to some other Treponeme species which are different and cause other unrelated diseases.

-The geographic range of the disease continues to expand with detection in most of the western counties in Washington and in northern Oregon.
-More recently, cases have been detected in the Blue Mountains of Washington and in Western Idaho.
-Additional on-going monitoring is required to determine the extent of the disease, its spread over time, and to measure it’s impacts in these areas.
+The geographic range of the disease continues to expand with detection in most of the western counties in Washington and northern Oregon.
+More recently, cases have been detected in central Washington, western Idaho, southwestern Oregon, and northern California.
+Additional on-going monitoring is required to determine the extent of the disease, its spread over time, and to measure its impacts in these areas.

 The impact of elk hoof disease on elk populations and natural systems is not known.
 The Washington Department of Fish and Wildlife (WDFW) reports that 20-90% of elk are limping in various herds in southwestern Washington.
 Preliminary results from WDFW research suggest that diseased elk have lower survival than their healthy counterparts, but additional study is needed.